Business structures and their effects

 Advantages of a company

 You get some legal and financial protection if things go wrong – your accountant or a lawyer can give you the lowdown.
-Companies pay a lower tax rate and you can choose when to draw income from the business, which gives you more options for lowering your tax bill.
+Shareholders may be paid in the form of dividends allowing you more control over your personal income from the company each year.
+This gives you more options for lowering your tax bill.
 You can also sell shares in your company to raise money.

 Disadvantages of a company